 Australian Solar Panels Turning Yellow

-Posted by: GCE Team
+- Posted by: Nicole

 During recent health check audits of Gold Coasters that had their systems installed during the initial boom (about 3 years ago), Gold Coast Energy inspectors have been noticing alarming rates of solar panels turning yellow.
 In particular this phenomenon is most noticeable in the 1KW systems with cheap Chinese panels where the homeowners got their system for either free (in exchange for signing over the $8,000.00 rebate at the time) or a very small out of pocket charge.